brentxphillips/CSRMP/README.md

 ![activity code](https://github.com/brentxphillips/CSRMP/blob/main/description_sector.png)

 Humanitarian organizations use **sector codes** to classify aid activities.
-This project will undertake to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.
+This project will try to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.
 Two child-projects link to this parent project: [IATI Descriptions]() and [Sector Codes]().